New analysis highlights dramatic benefit of swift action on a potent greenhouse gas, underscores missed opportunity if solutions are slow or delayed

 Among these is MethaneSAT, developed by an EDF subsidiary.
 The satellite will continuously detect, map and quantify emissions worldwide, measuring changes in concentrations as low as 2 parts per billion, giving it the ability to track changes in emission rates against commitments by countries as well as companies.
 Now in advanced manufacturing stages, MethaneSAT is on track for launch readiness in the fall of 2022.

-- Washington Post, "Swift action to cut methane emissions could slow the Earth's warming by 30 percent, study finds"
+- Washington Post, "Swift action to cut methane emissions could slow the Earth's warming by 30 percent, study finds(link is external)"

 - Mention by New York Times in "Halting the Vast Release of Methane Is Critical for Climate, U.N.
-Says"
+Says(link is external)"